tymyrddin/purple/source/docs/distribution-networks/threat-landscape/procedural-threats/insider-threats.md

 ## Observable traces

-What insider threats might look like: access to systems outside the person's assigned role, changes made without authorisation, commands executed at odd times, data accessed and later found in external locations, configuration changes that don't follow procedure.
+Insider threats appear as access to systems outside the person's assigned role, changes made without authorisation, commands executed at odd times, data accessed and later found in external locations, and configuration changes that don't follow procedure.

 The first observable trace is unexpected access.
-If a Stedin audit log shows an employee accessing a system outside their assigned role, or accessing a system at an unusual time or location, that warrants investigation.
-Many organisations do not maintain detailed access logs on OT systems, making this detection difficult at Stedin.
+If an audit log shows an employee accessing a system outside their assigned role, or accessing a system at an unusual time or location, that warrants investigation.
+Many organisations do not maintain detailed access logs on OT systems, making this detection difficult.

 The second trace is changes without authorisation.
-If a SIPROTEC or SEL relay's settings are modified outside a documented maintenance window in Stedin's schedule, or if a modification is made by someone without documented authority to modify that relay in Bedrijfsvoering, that indicates either a security compromise or an insider violation.
+If a SIPROTEC or SEL relay's settings are modified outside a documented maintenance window in the schedule, or if a modification is made by someone without documented authority to modify that relay in Bedrijfsvoering, that indicates either a security compromise or an insider violation.

 The third trace is temporal correlation.
 If unusual system access is followed by unusual system changes, and those changes are followed by network anomalies or customer complaints, the correlation suggests an insider was responsible for the chain of events.

 The fourth trace is data found outside.
-If Stedin network diagrams, relay settings from DIGSI 5 or AcSELerator QuickSet, or asset registers from IBM Maximo are found to have been copied or photographed and stored in an external location ( cloud storage, email, a personal device), that indicates data exfiltration.
+If network diagrams, relay settings from DIGSI 5 or AcSELerator QuickSet, or asset registers from IBM Maximo are found to have been copied or photographed and stored in an external location ( cloud storage, email, a personal device), that indicates data exfiltration.
 This often comes to light during incident investigation or during security audits.

 The fifth trace is credential usage that does not match the person's normal pattern.
-If a Stedin insider's credentials are used to access e-terracontrol SCADA from multiple locations in rapid succession, or from geographic locations the employee would not normally be in, that suggests the credentials have been compromised or are being used by an attacker.
+If an insider's credentials are used to access e-terracontrol SCADA from multiple locations in rapid succession, or from geographic locations the employee would not normally be in, that suggests the credentials have been compromised or are being used by an attacker.